We often hear how listening to the voice of your customers is foundational to a sustainable business.

 Net promoter Score (NPS) surveys are a great way to gauge the loyalty of your customer.
 It uses a Likert scale, so you get the information as quantitative data

-User Effort Score (UES) surveys allow you to gauge how easy or difficult it is for users to use your product or service.
+User Effort Score (UES) surveys let you gauge how easy or difficult it is for users to use your product or service.

 Correlational (Descriptive) Research